mF2C/certauth/README.md

 At runtime, the CAs' private keys and certificate files need to be located at the host's \var\lib\certauths\ folder.
 For security reason, these files are not bundled with the application but are stored in the mF2C owncloud repository under mF2C\Working Folders\WP5 PoC integration\CA\CA credentials\ .

+The mF2C certification service is an independent ReST service in the cloud that runs external to an Agent or an mF2C fog cluster.
+The mF2C CAU middleware communicates with it over HTTPS.

 Shirley Crompton
 UKRI-STFC